Main Office: Campus Center, Student Life Office

 We understand that today’s students need flexibility, so we offer a variety of options in completing this leadership development program.
 The two primary options are: the four-year program and the two-year program.

 Four Year Program: The four-year program is divided into two phases: the Basic Course and the Advanced Course.
 1) The Basic Course is taken during students’ freshman and sophomore years.
 These coursed are open to all students on an elective basis and upon successful completion students receive University credit.
 Students incur no military obligation for completing basic course requirements.
 These courses are the same cost as any other standard undergraduate course.
 These coursed are available to undergraduate and graduate Marquette University students; 2) The Advanced Course is taken during students’ junior and senior year.
 Students in this program must have completed the Basic Course, have two years remaining in college and enter into a contract with the US Army that gets them on a path to commissioning as an officer.
-Advanced Course students take classes in leadership and participate in leadership laboratories to prepare for the 36-day Advanced Camp during the summer between junior and senior years.
+Advanced Course students take classes in leadership and participate in leadership laboratories to prepare for the 35-day Advanced Camp during the summer between junior and senior years.
 Students receive monetary compensation for attending this training.

 Two-year Program: The two-year program is designed for students at four-year institutions who did not take AROTC during their first two years of college, students entering a two-year graduate course of study, or students who have previous military experience.
-Students begin formal training by attending 31-day paid Basic Camp.
+Students begin formal training by attending 32-day paid Basic Camp.
 Successful completion of this training is a pre-requisite for enrolling in the AROTC Advanced Course.

 Scholarships: The Army offers several scholarship opportunities to MSOE students enrolled in the Senior AROTC Program.
 High School seniors can apply for four-year, three-year advanced designee scholarships (covering most if not all majors at MSOE).
 Scholarship applications are available on the Army ROTC website and are awarded based on merit, not financial need, by the US Army Cadet Command.
-These scholarships have various incentives: 1) pays full-tuition and mandatory fees annually; 2) pays $1,200 annually for textbook allowance ($600 each semester); and, 3) pays a tax free $420 monthly stipend during each semester their scholarship is in effect.
+These scholarships have various incentives: 1) pays full-tuition and mandatory fees OR $10,000 in housing/meals annually; 2) pays $1,200 annually for textbook allowance ($600 each semester); and, 3) pays a tax free $420 monthly stipend during each semester their scholarship is in effect.

 MSOE provides additional incentive funds for national and campus-based scholarship winner.
 MSOE will allow Cadets who earn an Army ROTC scholarship of any length to apply their MSOE specific scholarship(s) in the following way below.